ga-wdi-boston/wdi_11_cs_topics/homework.md

 After someone who isn't familiar with one of these sets of topics reads these they should have at least a passable understanding of the concept described.

+By 9am the next morning you must send a link to a Github repo or webpage with your essay in the Slack main room.

 ## Monday

 Write an essay describing Queue, Stack, Linked Lists; what they are, how they are different, why we use them.
 It may be useful to include pseudocode, code, analogies, diagrams and references to external sources.